NaokiHori/Pendulum/docs/source/discrete/main.rst

    =
    0_{\ia}.

-In addition to the fact that the equations being :math:`m`-independent, I normalise these equations by the reference length scale :math:`l` and by the reference time scale :math:`\sqrt{l / g}`, giving
+In addition to the fact that the equations being :math:`m`-independent, we normalize these equations by the reference length scale :math:`l` and by the reference time scale :math:`\sqrt{l / g}`, giving

 .. math::